Attitude Coverage

 Problem statement

-A ship in the Western Pacific Ocean is equipped with a sensor that needs to maintain access to as many GPS satellites as possible.
-The sensor needs to keep a boresight of 10 degrees or more from the Sun during its 24-hour analysis period.
-If you wanted to determine what direction to point the sensor, you would need to analyze coverage in various directions over time, using several attitude-dependent figures of merit.
+A ship in the Western Pacific Ocean is equipped with an onboard sensor that needs to maintain access to as many GPS satellites as possible.
+The sensor needs to keep a boresight of ten degrees or more from the Sun to avoid performance degradation.
+You need to analyze GPS satellite coverage in various directions over a 24-hour analysis period to determine which direction is best to point the sensor.

 Solution

-You can determine the best direction for the sensor to point by finding the direction that tracks the highest minimum amount of satellites.
-That direction ensures you will track the most satellites during the 24-hour analysis period.
-You still need to constrain the sensor to avoid the sun by at least ten (10) degrees.
-An Attitude Sphere centered on the ship will be used for situational awareness.
-With the Systems Tool Kit (STK), you can model this entire scenario with all these mission requirements and find the best direction for the sensor.
+Use the STK software's Attitude Coverage capability to determine the best direction to point the sensor by identifying the direction that tracks the highest minimum amount of satellites.
+That direction ensures you will track the most satellites during your 24-hour analysis period.
+Constrain the sensor to avoid the sun by at least ten degrees, which ensures it will not interfere with the sensor during the analysis period.
+Finally, use an attitude sphere centered on the ship and an attitude-dependent figure of merit to visualize the attitude coverage regions for situational awareness.

 What you will learn